Kansas City Drugs & DUI Lawyer

 could come under this category, and you could be arrested and charged,

 facing heavy penalties if convicted.
-Whether the drug is a sleeping pill,
+Whether the drug is any of the following,

 A former prosecutor on your side can make the difference.

-as an assistant prosecuting attorney in Kansas and Missouri, giving him
+prosecuting attorney in Kansas and Missouri, giving him an inside view

-an inside view of how the criminal justice system operates, and what it
+of how the criminal justice system operates, and what it takes to successfully

-takes to successfully challenge the evidence in a DUI drugs case.
-He served
+challenge the evidence in a DUI drugs case.
+He served as a prosecutor

 DUI laws of both states.
 He has over 20 years of experience and success in